clinical-genomics-uppsala/poppy_uppsala/docs/overview.md

 Here is a brief overview of the entire pipeline.
 For details see subsections and the [hydra-genetics](https://github.com/hydra-genetics/hydra-genetics) documentation.

-Essentially, a few extra steps specific to the needs of the geneticists at Clinical Genomics Uppsala are added on the top of Poppy (Genomic Medicine Sweden).
+Essentially, a few extra steps specific to the needs of the geneticists at Clinical Genomics Uppsala are added on the top of the pipeline [Poppy (Genomic Medicine Sweden)](https://github.com/genomic-medicine-sweden/poppy).

 ## Main processing steps from poppy